What does PFA Health Insurance cover?

 Glasses, contact lenses, hearing aids or dental treatment

-Any need of treatment that occurred before you became covered by PFA Health Insurance
+Any treatment needs that occurred before you were covered by PFA Health Insurance

 Emergency treatments (for instance situations that require doctors from the emergency service or casualty ward)

 You find all the details in your terms and conditions at My PFA